gamejolt/doc-game-api/v1.x/batch/index.md

 ### Steps

-This is an easy step-by-step guide for how to construct the sub URL:
+This is an easy step-by-step guide for how to construct a sub URL:

 1. Construct the normal URL (URL Endpoint and parameters) and encode every value of every parameter.
 2. Add a signature to the URL.
 3. Encode the entire URL.
-4. Add `&requests[]=` before the URL.
+4. Add `requests[]=` before the URL if it is the first one in the batch.
+If it is not the first, add `&requests[]=`.

 ### POST Request Construction